-The first-ever Illinois Crop Scouting Competition is a one-day contest that gives teams of students from across the state the chance to test their knowledge live and in the field.
+The Illinois Crop Scouting Competition is a one-day contest that gives teams of students from across the state the chance to test their knowledge live and in the field.

-Student teams of 2-5 high-school-aged youth (grades 9-12) with an adult coach will rotate through 10 outdoor stations at the University of Illinois South Farm fields to test their skills hands-on with topics such as identifying weeds, insects, and diseases, identifying the growth stages of corn and soybean plants, assessing abiotic injury, pesticide application, and integrated pest management.
+Student teams of 2-5 high-school-aged youth (grades 9-12) with an adult coach rotate through 10 outdoor stations at the University of Illinois South Farm fields to test their skills hands-on with topics such as identifying weeds, insects, and diseases, identifying the growth stages of corn and soybean plants, assessing abiotic injury, pesticide application, and integrated pest management.

-Teams will be scored by judges - University faculty, graduate students, specialists, and Extension educators - with cash prizes for the top scores: $500 for 1st, $300 for 2nd, and $150 for 3rd.
+Teams are scored by judges - University faculty, graduate students, specialists, and Extension educators - with cash prizes for the top scores.
 The top two teams will also advance to compete against students in other states and represent Illinois at the Regional Competition.

 Ready to see what’s in the field?